BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ## Activities
 ##### A. Deploy degradations to customer
-Already when starting a new ECU project one have to clarify the communication to the end user/customer.
+Already when starting a new ECU project, one has to clarify the communication to the end user/customer.
 This is essential to ensure later updates and or degradations.
-Therefore an infrastructure has to be set up.
+Therefore, an infrastructure has to be set up.
 This infrastructure has to be cleared with OEM also.
 It has to be maintained and ensured that it is "future save".
-Thus it has to guarantee later updated can be deployed.
+Thus, it has to guarantee later updated can be deployed.
-Secondly the infrastructure is itself a high risk channel to the ECUs in the field.
+Secondly the infrastructure is itself a high-risk channel to the ECUs in the field.
 This leads also to many efforts to be made to keep this channel secure and still working.
 Security and reliability have to be in focus.
-After in step 2 (Doing) a security update has be developed or a potential degradation is decided this has to be deployed to the ECUs out in the field.
+After in step 2 (Doing) a security update has been developed or a potential degradation is decided this has to be deployed to the ECUs out in the field.
 Thereby only affected ECUs should get an update.
 This can be dependent to Hardware and or Software version and variant.
-Therefore usually at OEM side a database with software and hardware Variants have to be maintained and used for the deployment of security updates.
+Therefore, usually at OEM side a database with software and hardware Variants have to be maintained and used for the deployment of security updates.

 ##### B. Deploy updates to customer
 TODO add long description + metrics, costs, personnel, related levels